What is a Decision or Pugh Matrix?

 - Several criteria for selecting a problem or improvement opportunity require guesses about the ultimate solution.
 For example: evaluating resources required, payback, difficulty to solve, and time required to solve.
 Therefore, your rating of the options will be only as good as your assumptions about the solutions.

 - It’s critical that the high end of the criteria scale (5 or 3) always is the end you would want to choose.
-Criteria such as cost, resource use and difficulty can cause mix-ups: low cost is highly desirable!
-If your rating scale sometimes rates a desirable state as 5 and sometimes as 1, you will not get correct results.
-You can avoid this by rewording your criteria: Say “low cost” instead of “cost”; “ease” instead of “difficulty.”
+Criteria such as cost, resource use and difficulty can cause confusion (for example, low cost is highly desirable).
+Avoid this by rewording your criteria: Say “low cost” instead of “cost”; “ease” instead of “difficulty.”
 Or, in the matrix column headings, write what generates low and high ratings.
 For example:

 low = 1 high = 5